Amur Falcon

 Key Features

-- Bright orange cere (base of beak) and feet
+- Orange-red cere (beak base) and feet

-- White underwing coverts visible during flight
+- White underwing coverts visible in flight

 When You’ll See Them